 Assignment

 The terms and provisions of this Agreement shall be binding upon and inure to the benefit of the respective successors, assigns, and legal representatives of HDC and HCWSA.
 Neither party may assign this Agreement without the prior written consent of the other party; provided, however, that HDC shall be permitted to assign or otherwise transfer this Agreement to any of its affiliates and any non-affiliated entity in connection with the financing or accounting structure of the Project and it may also make a collateral assignment of this Agreement to any and all Lenders or grant any or all Lenders a lien or security interest in any right, title or interest in part or all of the Project or any or all of HDC's rights under this Agreement for the purpose of the financing or refinancing of the Project.
 HCWSA agrees to provide to such Lender(s) on a timely basis such information and such consents, opinions, resolutions and related documents as are reasonably requested by such Lender(s) and are ordinary and customary in connection with the closing of a financing, refinancing, leasing, project financing or other financial structuring for facilities such as the Project.
-In addition, any Lenders may transfer or assign its rights associated with this Agreement upon liquidation of or foreclosure of its rights with respect to this Project or this Agreement in satisfaction of HDC’s obligations under such financing structure.
+In addition, any Lenders may transfer or assign its rights associated with this Agreement upon liquidation of or foreclosure of its rights with respect to this Project or this Agreement in satisfaction of HDC’s obligations under such financing structure.[ CHECK WITH FINANCE TO MAKE SURE THIS IS E-NEXT PROOF]

 Entire Agreement